Grovetown High School

 Grovetown High School is located in Grovetown, Georgia, United States, in Columbia County, and opened on August 10, 2009.
 Its enrollment for the 2010-2011 school was approximately 1300 students; its most recent enrollment approached 2,100.

 Academics

 In 2014, Grovetown was ranked as a 2014 Most Challenging High School by The Washington Post.
 In 2014 the school was recognized for its success with its Advanced Placement Program, receiving recognition as an AP Access & Support School, an AP Stem School, and an AP Stem Achievement School.
 Grovetown offers a large variety of academic classes to take, and many different career class options.
-In the 2018 season, the Warrior football won their region championship in a game against Evans High School.
-After the 2021-2022 season, the Warriors basketball team won the State Championship in Class-AAAAAA boys, beating title rival Buford 66-59.